microdotblog/indie-microblogging/Part 3/Microformats.md

 ## Microformats

 _“The world isn't run by weapons anymore, or energy, or money.
-It's run by little ones and zeroes, little bits of data.” — Cosmo, Sneakers_
+It's run by little ones and zeroes, little bits of data.” — Cosmo from Sneakers_

 In January 1996, I gave [a conference presentation][1] with my friend Travis Weller about a web server framework we had written inspired by [MCF][2].
 MCF stands for Meta Content Framework and was led by R.V.
 Guha, who worked at Apple at the time, creating a tool called HotSauce for visualizing nodes of data in MCF.
 HotSauce even got stage time at Macworld.
 It was this popularity through Apple that Travis and I noticed.